lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

   <img style="max-width: 480px;" src="/media/posts/stripe/101/code-card-color-comparison.jpg" alt="Side-by-side view of the original Stripe design and our design so far.
 Stripe colors are more subdued.">
 </div>

-We used the same hex values as Stripe, but our versions is rendering differently.
+We used the same hex values as Stripe, but our version is rendering differently.
 We'll come back to this in the next part...

 ## Part 2: Styling the card